 The Institute is organized into three clinical departments: Podiatric Medicine, Biomechanics and Podiatric Surgery.
-Each of these departments function separately yet are interrelated and a description of each follow.
-In addition to these three departments, there are several diagnostic and therapeutic services, all playing an important role in the diagnosis and treatment of podiatric patients.
-These diagnostic and therapeutic services include: X-ray, Gait Study, Physical Medicine, Vascular testing, Sensory testing and the Orthotic Laboratory.
+Each of these department's functions separately yet are interrelated and a description of each follow.
+In addition to these three departments, there are several diagnostic and therapeutic services, all playing a key role in the diagnosis and treatment of podiatric patients.
+These diagnostic and therapeutic services include X-ray, Gait Study, Physical Medicine, and the Orthotic Laboratory.

-Patients are examined and treated through the interaction of 3rd/4th year students and residents with the clinical faculty.
+Patients are examined and treated through the interaction of 3rd year students, 4th year students and surgical residents with the clinical faculty.
 There are three patient care models within the Foot and Ankle Institute.